FreddyJ01/Kadas/README.md

 - Each day's solution is committed with the problem number, name, and timestamp.
 - Solutions are written in **C#** and organized in simple console applications.
-- The `ConsoleApp2/Program.cs` file contains implementations and comments for each solved problem.
+- The `LeetCodes` file contains implementations and comments for each solved problem.

 ## Example